jslayer/easy-mobx-form/README.md

 - name (string) - name of the form element
 - validate ([FieldValidator](#fieldvalidator)) - synchronous field validation function.
 Optional
-- errorIfPristine (boolean) - whether display or not display field error when current values is pristine
+- errorIfPristine (boolean) - whether display or not display field error when current values is pristine.
+Optional.
+Default is `false`

 ```html
 ...